ToonCra123/ToonCra123/README.md

 ## MICHAEL GUILLORY

-- 🌱 I’m currently learning graphics with directx
+- 🌱 I’m currently learning graphics with opengl

   my tag will either be tooncra or mykull on anything